apagade/Test/gitlab-assignment.md

 ### 1. System running out of resources

-If the system is running out of CPU, memory, disk or network resources, it will cause the DB, Webserver and Web application to run slow.
-Some useful commands to quickly check the system health: ps top htop
+If the system is running out of CPU, memory, disk, or network resources, it will cause the DB, web server, and web application to run slow.
+Some useful commands to quickly check the system's health: ps top htop